rrsaikat/DonorKothai/README.md

  4. Usually Blood banks store more blood so that they fulfil every requirement because the demand for blood is undefined.

 ## Features
- 1. Secured authentication by phone
+ 1. Secured authentication by phone.
+ 2. Geo-Query on google map w.r.t specific blood groups.
- 2. One tap calling
+ 2. One tap calling.
- 3. Give direction to the targeted user
+ 3. Give direction to the targeted user.
- 4. Can make request for blood along with donors
+ 4. Can make request for blood along with donors.

 ## Upcoming Features
- 1. Cancel option for blood request
+ 1. Cancel option for blood request.
- 2. Show person's image into the marker
+ 2. Show person's image into the marker.
- 3. User ratings option
+ 3. User ratings option.

 ## User Manual
 Use the project with your own Firebase instance and Google Maps API key